-- makes pupils think

-- makes pupils, at all levels of attainment, able to achieve

-- makes pupils expect to behave well

-- makes lessons fit for their purpose
+- makes pupils think and enquire; - makes pupils, at all levels of attainment, able to achieve; - makes pupils expect to behave well and believe in themselves; - makes learning fun and fit for purpose.

 Aims:

 We are committed to the belief that, in order to learn, learners must be in the right 'frame of mind': motivated, confident and relaxed.
 At classroom level we try to minimise barriers to learning by: